Dollar, Treasuries yields gain after Fed statement

 NEW YORK The dollar held gains against a basket of major currencies while U.S. Treasuries yields surged on Wednesday after the Federal Reserve raised its assessment of the U.S. economy while reiterating it is in no hurry to increase interest rates.

-The Fed took note of a decline in the jobless rate and signaled more comfort that inflation was moving up toward its target.
+The Fed took note of a decline in the jobless rate and signalled more comfort that inflation was moving up towards its target.

 "We only expected marginal changes, and for the most part we got that - with the caveat that they were a bit more hawkish than was widely expected," said Tom Porcelli, chief U.S. economist at RBC capital markets in New York.
 "They basically diminished this whole notion of disinflation in their comment."

-As widely expected, the central bank also cut its monthly asset purchases to $25 billion from $35 billion, leaving it on course to shutter the program this fall.
+As widely expected, the central bank also cut its monthly asset purchases to $25 billion (£14.78 billion) from $35 billion, leaving it on course to shutter the programme this fall.

 The statement came after data showed second-quarter gross domestic product expanded at a 4.0 percent annual rate as activity picked up broadly after shrinking at a revised 2.1 percent pace in the first quarter.